How to Handle the Process of a Divorce: What Experts Won’t Tell You

 Understand the Legal Basics Before You File

-Before filing divorce papers, understanding key legal requirements can save you significant time, money, and frustration.
+Before filing divorce papers in California, understanding key legal requirements can save you significant time, money, and frustration.
 The legal framework varies across states, making it essential to know the rules that apply to your specific situation.

 Residency and jurisdiction rules

 Filing for divorce requires meeting specific residency requirements that differ by state.
 Most states mandate that at least one spouse must have lived in the state for a certain period—typically ranging from three months to a full year.
-For instance, Wisconsin requires six months of state residency and 30 days in the specific county where you file .
-Similarly, California demands six months of state residency and three months in your current county.
+California demands six months of state residency and three months in your current county.

 Furthermore, courts distinguish between two types of jurisdiction: